mschunke/fetch-timeout-retry/README.md

 If `timeoutMs < 1` it will be ignored and only retries will be considered.

 The total quantity of retries will be of the original one plus the `maxRetries` value.
-So, if `maxRetries` is 4, the servel will be called 6 times until erroring out (1 from the original call, and 4 from the retries).
+So, if `maxRetries` is 4, the server will be called 5 times until erroring out (1 from the original call, and 4 from the retries).

 ### License